einsJannis/JSONParser/README.md

 ## Any questions or suggestions?

-Contact me (links to every thing are on my website).
+Contact me (links to everything are on my website).

 ## Thanks